binipringle/intro-to-dh/_texts/5-python.md

 - If the error is a syntax error, consider reading the program, or the offending line, backward.
 It's surprising, but this often helps to detect the issue.
 - If the error is a traceback error, first look at the line where the error occured, then consider the general category of error.
 What could have gone wrong?
 - If the error is a name error (NameError), check your spelling.
-- If the error is a traceback error, try copying the last line of the error and pasting it into Google.
+- If the error is a traceback error and you have an internet connection, try copying the last line of the error and pasting it into Google.
 You'll often find a quick solution this way.
 - If you changed the program and expect a different output, but are getting old output, you may not have saved the file.
 Go back and make sure the file has been correctly saved.

 ## Challenge